-- Anticipating change: farmers can recognize change; they accept it, plan for it, and know-how to adapt to it.
+- Anticipating change: farmers can recognize difference; they accept it, plan for it, and know-how to adapt to it.

-- Identifying constraints and resources, and developing strategies that would improve resources and reduce and overcome constraints.
+- Identifying constraints and resources and developing strategies to improve resources and reduce and overcome limitations.

 High sustainable systems aim to achieve the best use of environmental goods and services while not damaging these assets and must be locally adapted and equipped in proportion to the crop.
-Recent empirical evidence shows that successful sustainable agriculture initiatives and projects arise from shifts in agricultural factors of production (e.g. use of fertilizers, nitrogen-fixing substances, and pesticides).
-A better concept than the holistic concept is one that focuses on resource intensification, making better use of existing resources (such as land, water, biodiversity) and technology.
+Recent empirical evidence shows that successful sustainable agriculture initiatives and projects arise from shifts in agricultural factors of production (e.g., use of fertilizers, nitrogen-fixing substances, and pesticides).
+A better concept than the holistic concept focuses on resource intensification, using existing resources (such as land, water, biodiversity) and technology.

-The main steps for sustainability are as follow
+The main steps for sustainable agriculture are as follow:

-- Productively utilizing farmers’ knowledge and skills, thereby improving self-reliance and replacing human capital with costly external inputs
+- Productively utilizing farmers’ knowledge and skills improves self-reliance and replace human capital with costly external inputs.

 - Productively utilizing the collective capabilities of individuals to work together to solve common agricultural problems and natural resources, such as pests, watersheds, irrigation, etc.

-Sustainable agriculture can be treated as an ecosystem approach to agriculture, hence one of the primary goals is preserving key resources for future generations.
+Sustainable agriculture can be treated as an ecosystem approach to agriculture; hence one of the primary goals is preserving key resources for future generations.
 It is impossible to overestimate the significance of the idea.
-So let’s define the most important resources like water, soil, land, energy, and air
+So let’s define the essential resources like water, soil, land, energy, and air.

 Many agricultural areas require additional irrigation due to the lack of rainfall.
-In order for irrigation management to be sustainable, it must simultaneously achieve the following objectives: avoiding salinization and contamination of the land, and using less water than it can be naturally replenished.
-This is done by using remote sensing tools.
+For irrigation management to be sustainable, it must simultaneously achieve the following objectives: avoiding salinization and contamination of the land and using less water than it can be naturally replenished.
+It is done by using remote sensing tools.
 Water saturation areas can be determined quickly, which prevents crop losses and helps manage irrigation accordingly.
-You can obtain all necessary data about water consumption, moisture content of crops, or failure of water equipment using satellite images for example.
+You can obtain all necessary data about water consumption, moisture content of crops, or water equipment failure using satellite images.

 Agriculture now is highly dependent on fuel and non-renewable energy sources in general.
-The only way to overcome this dependence is to consider the use of “smart” agricultural systems for energy and the transition to renewable energy.
+The only way to overcome this dependence is to consider using “smart” agricultural systems for energy and the transition to renewable energy.
 The concept of solar irrigation developed by Pakistani scientists is said to be the most promising initiative in this field.